 1. Your Business Goals

-When you require more significant stability in the long-term collaboration, offshoring software development can provide you with a devout group.
+When you require more significant stability in long-term collaboration, offshoring software development can provide you with a devoted group.

-In the case of a small project or one-off outsourcing, it is often easier and quicker to outsource as well as more flexible.
+In the case of a small project or one-off outsourcing, it is often easier, quicker, and more flexible to outsource.

 2. Level of Control You Need

-By using outsourcing, you may end up with outcomes, but you usually have less power over the actual work.
+By outsourcing, you may achieve specific outcomes, but you typically have less control over the actual work.

-By offshoring, you control your remote development team, outline how things should be done, and pay close attention to results, even if they’re overseas.
+By offshoring, you control your remote development team, outline how tasks should be completed, and closely monitor results, even if they’re overseas.

 3. Cost Efficiency

-It is possible to cut the expenses by offshoring best countries for outsourcing software development that offer lower labor rates (India, Eastern Europe, the Philippines).
+It is possible to cut the expenses by offshoring to the best countries for outsourcing software development that offer lower labor rates (India, Eastern Europe, the Philippines).

-Outsourcing can end up being more expensive based on the geographical location that the supplier is and this is very critical where you hire locally or nearshore.
+Outsourcing can end up being more expensive based on the geographical location of the supplier, and this is very critical when hiring locally or nearshore.

 Whenever thinking about cost savings, quality should be considered as one should not choose the least expensive as the most superior.